6.25.2005

 * one nun doll, for my friend JB who wanted to be a nun as a child.
 Yes, I encourage this bizarre, blasphemous behavior.
 She's received nun-related gifts from me in the past.
 Nunzilla, and The Fighting Nun.
 (And a battery-operated punching bag that makes crowd noises when hit!)

 After about an hour in the store, we determined that we were (a) a little tired, (b) hungry, and (c) ready to leave.
 So we took both cars and headed into Geneva proper.
 He knew of a place that sounded just right.
 We walked through the Swedish Days crowds, reveling in a beautiful (sunny, hot, and a little breezy) afternoon.
-We ate in the Geneva Family Restaurant.
+We ate in the local Family Restaurant.
 He had a spinach & feta omelet, while I ordered the fresh strawberry crepes.
-Overly sweet but really, really good.
+Overly sweet but really good.
 Just the thing.
 Honestly, the only drawback to the restaurant was the woman seated near us whose cell phone went off at tugboat horn volume, only to be followed by one of those ungodly inane conversations.
 "I CAN'T TALK NOW--WE'RE AT THE RESTAURANT!
-LIKE YEAH, IN DOWNTOWN GENEVA.
+LIKE YEAH, IN DOWNTOWN G-town.
 YEAH.
 SO I CAN'T TALK NOW.
 I'LL CALL YA LATER.
 OK?
 OK.
 YEAH.
 BYE."
 Only it went on like that for about a millennium.
 Robert and I, both cell phone users, were disgusted.
 (Mine was on vibrate all day, and although he received 2 calls while we were together, it barely registered that his phone had rung.
 There's a big gap between good cell phone behavior and that sort of thing.)
 Robert and I talked about what's transpired in our lives since the last time we ate together (at Johnny's Charhouse.
 It was an odd place to take a vegetarian, but we both left happy!).
 It was good to reconnect in person, when we usually only correspond by email and blog commentary.

 After lunch, he walked with me to the Paper Merchant.
 It's a specialty store with the most amazing (and horrifically expensive) array of stationery.
 They also have a lovely (and horrifically expensive) jewelry section.
 And some truly weird things, too, like ironic (and sometimes hilarious) magnets, the "Dead Duck" rubber duckie.
 I picked up some things that had been on my list, and also managed to get something for Robert while he was standing right next to me, tee hee!